Rockdale, Texas

 Rockdale is a city in Milam County, Texas, United States.
 Its population was 5,323 at the 2020 census.
-It is about 41 miles west of College Station.
+It is approximately 41 miles west of College Station.

 History

-In 1873, the town developed as the International-Great Northern Railroad came through the area.
+As a passing point of the "Camino Real" and the establishment of three missions in the area, a wooden fort was established on the south bank of the San Xavier River, to protect those missions, circa 1751.
+The fort was called San Francisco Xavier de Gigedo Presidio.In 1873, the town developed as the International-Great Northern Railroad came through the area.
 Rockdale was named for a nearby rock that stood 12 feet high and had a circumference of 20 feet.
 Rockdale was incorporated in 1878.
+The rock's location was subsequently lost, and is believed to be north of the city limits.

 Geography

 Rockdale is located at 30°39′17″N 97°0′27″W (30.654674, –97.007439).

 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Rockdale has a humid subtropical climate, Cfa on climate maps.

 Demographics

-As of the 2020 United States census, there were 5,323 people, 2,026 households, and 1,154 families residing in the city.
+As of the 2020 United States census, 5,323 people, 2,026 households, and 1,154 families resided in the city.